IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 In One-Shot Mode, a randomly selected sound file from the event folder will be played.
 Playback will end when the sound file completes playing, regardless of the state of the trigger input.
-Playback will not repeat automatically, but can be retriggered by first releasing the trigger input and then re-activating it.
+Playback will not repeat automatically, but can be retriggered by releasing the trigger input and then re-activating it.

 ##### Option Files